kununu/kununu-scripts/src/PHP/CodeStandards/README.md

 - Runs PHP-CS-FIXER on a list of files and directories.
 Ex: `composer kununu:cs-fixer-code ./src ./src/file.php ....`

 ## Contributing
-- Fell free to contribute.
+- Feel free to contribute.
 - When you add a rule or change the code don't forget to create a new tag of this project.
 - Please only create the tag from master after you merge. (composer stresses if not like this)
 ```